 Some chemicals used in cosmetics called phthalates can lead to embryos not implanting in the womb and reduce the success of IVF, according to the European Society of Human Reproduction and Embryology.
 Avoid brands that use dibutylphthalate (DBP), dimethylphthalate (DMP), and diethylphthalate (DEP) and scented cosmetics that use phthalates to make scents last longer.
 Phthalates are used in many products – from perfume, shampoo, soap, hair spray, nail polish, skin moisturisers, food packaging and plastic wrap – so it is difficult to avoid, but you can take steps to avoid it as much as possible.

 Folic acid (and other vitamins in prenatal supplements) have been shown to help improve sperm count and may improve ovulation, so it’s a good idea to start taking them when you are trying to have a baby.
 Folic acid should be taken at least three months before IVF because it can prevent major congenital birth defects and it creates vital red blood cells.

 Maca is thought to support hormone balance (good for healthier eggs) by nourishing and balancing the endocrine system.
-Read more on information on vitamins and herbs.

 This advice is designed to give you an idea of how you can improve your chances, but it is only a guide and anything you decide to do should be checked with your GP or fertility clinic before you go ahead.